STRATEGIC PLAN | TEACHING AND LEARNING STUDENT

 Making the case: DeGroote BCom students look to case competitions for real-world experiences

-April 5, 2018 | Hamilton
+April 5, 2018 ·

-Contributed by Kevin Linger, Digital Marketing Intern
+Contributed by: Kevin Linger, Digital Marketing Intern

 “Any student who competes in a case competition, whether successful or not, is ready to face the complexities of the marketplace locally, nationally, and globally,” says Jennifer McCleary, Director, Student Experience.